Apache 2.0

-The Fabric for Building
+The Microservice Substrate for

-Agentic Workflows.
+Durable Agentic Workflows.

-At the speed of a prompt.
+Build at the speed of a prompt.
 Really.

 Microbus is the open source framework that teaches your agent to code production-grade agentic workflows.
 Prompt your way from a fully functional, debuggable system on localhost to a secure, globally distributed deployment that runs your critical workloads at scale.